 One of the important details that should be included in the SFRA test report is on which terminal the signal is being injected and from which terminal the response signal is being measured (e.g. H1-H0 injection or H0-H1 injection).
-If not specified otherwise, it is recommended to connect the generator signal on the phase terminal and measure response on the neutral terminal.
+If not specified otherwise, it is recommended to connect the generator signal to the phase terminal and measure the response on the neutral terminal.
 Comparing measurements made on the same side of the power transformer but in different directions, discrepancies in the higher frequencies, as shown in Figure 5. could be visible.

 Test voltage value

 As previously explained, the response of the traces in low-frequency areas can be influenced by remanence magnetism.
 Furthermore, since in the low-frequency region, the frequency response is dominated by core inductance it also depends on the output test voltages, as shown in Figure 6.

 There is no influence of measurement voltage in higher frequencies.
 The higher frequency region is influenced by the condition of the winding which can be considered as a liner system and in principle remains unaffected by the output voltage.
 When a measurement is repeated on the same test object, it must be ensured that the same measurement voltage is used.
 Otherwise, there will be deviations in the low-frequency range that might lead to the wrong conclusion.